Anarchism-Noob/resource-website-salvo-sea/README.md

 # Pending

-- Docking Rainbow Easy Pay (or uses tron-sdk realization of receipts)
+- Docking Rainbow Easy Pay (or uses tron-sdk realization of receipts) ×
+- I would like to use anychain-tron provided by Cregis for TRC-20 receipts
 - Routing Privilege Control
 - WebSocket Message Push
 - Web